-Couples counseling, more commonly known as marriage counseling or even marriage and family counseling, involves working with couples to resolve their differences.
-The goal is often to preserve a marriage, but when others in the family are involved, it may be to improve relations between them all or help resolve behavioral issues.
+Couples counseling, more commonly known as marriage or marriage and family counseling, involves working with couples to resolve their differences.
+The goal is often to preserve a marriage, but when others in the family are concerned, it may be to improve their relations or help resolve behavioral issues.

-This type of counseling has important differences from others.
-It involves at least two people, other than the therapist, at most appointments.
-The proceedings can start out or become adversarial.
+This type of counseling has essential differences from others.
+Most appointments involve at least two people other than the therapist.
+The proceedings can start or become adversarial.
 Finally, the goal is to “treat relationships” rather than the individuals within them.
 All of this can make it more stressful to be a couples counselor than another type of mental health professional.

 Another thing to note is that even though many people still call this sort of therapy “marriage counseling,” more and more who sign up for it are not married.
 Because of this, the newer term “couples counseling” is likely to become more prevalent over time.